FrankieDShogun/basic-calculator/README.md

 # Android-calculator
- A calculator made for android
+ A calculator made for android(eventually)

 List of options:
 1. Basic